apache/seatunnel/docs/en/transform-v2/llm.md

 The model provider to use.
 The available options are:
 OPENAI, DOUBAO, KIMIAI, MICROSOFT, CUSTOM

+> tips: If you use Microsoft, please api_path cannot be empty

 ### output_data_type

 The data type of the output data.
 The available options are: